ACollectionOfAtoms/node-ts-serverless/README.md

 # AWS Lamba + github boilerplate

 ## TODO
-- [ ] Create config file using convict and stuff as much as you can in there (ensure VPC config is easy to edit)
 - [ ] think of and create a reasonable cli via npm commands
 - [ ] update usage (how-to in readme)
 - [ ] update for API gateway integration (separate branch?).
 API gateway per function.